Dr Ian Griffiths, Dr Raka Mondal (Mathematical Institute)

 Professor Sirshendu De, Dr Sourav Mondal (Indian Institute of Technology Kharagpur)

-A novel technology has recently been discovered by Griffiths’s collaborator, Professor Sirshendu De (IIT Kharagpur), which uses naturally abundant laterite soil to filter arsenic.
-The technology has the potential to provide a global breakthrough, supplying clean water to the world.
-However, to achieve this, a sound quantitative understanding of its performance is essential, which can only be obtained through the development of mathematical models.
+A novel technology has recently been discovered by Dr Griffiths’s collaborator, Professor Sirshendu De (IIT Kharagpur), which uses naturally abundant laterite soil to filter arsenic.
+The technology is ultra-low-cost and has the potential to provide a global breakthrough, supplying clean water to the world.
+However, as with any other adsorption technique, such filters have a certain lifespan, beyond which the filter media becomes saturated with contaminant and the filtrate no longer meets the safe limit for drinking water.
+For example, a household Brita water filter should be replaced after around two months.
+Thus, for the design and successful implementation of an adsorption technology, it is vital to be able to predict the long-term behaviour of the filter, which can only be obtained through the development of mathematical models.

-The filters serve more than 5000 people, and 40 community-scale filters are now being deployed.
+The collaborative developed technology has been accepted by the Department of Science & Technology, Union Government, the Public Health Engineering Department of West Bengal and the West Bengal Arsenic Task force.
+The filters currently serve more than 5000 people, and 40 community-scale filters are now being deployed.
 The mathematical tools provide the essential guidance needed for engineers to maintain current filters and deploy these new filters in a cost-effective manner.
+Dr Griffiths says “Interdisciplinary approaches are becoming increasingly important to make progress in present-day challenges and this project is a clear example of such a case."